vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ## Upcoming projects

 For this year I have an additional project I will work on.
+I have these paper stars that contains a regular light bulb.
+This reduces the positions where I can place them, they must now be in reach of a power socket.
+Also you see the cable.
+With this project, I want to improve this.

-Here are already the specs of this project.
+Here are already the details of this project:
-I will use wireless lights, with different colors and brightness and controlled by a remote.
+I will use wireless (battery powered) lights, with different colors and brightness AND controllable by an infrared remote.
 I want to put the lights in a paper star and use a Zigbee IR remote control to replace the original remote so this can be automated.
+If you have created already a similar project I like to hear your experience!

   <img src="images_christmas_decorations/paper_star.webp" alt="paper stars" width="300px"/>